said017/said017/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- I’m currently working on Telkomsel as Pre-Sales Engineer, involved on Cloud Portfolio (Azure, AWS, On-premise etc.)
+- I’m currently working at Telkomsel as Pre-Sales Engineer, involved on Cloud Portfolio (Azure, AWS, On-premise etc.)
 - I'm currently learning Web3 stacks (Solidity, Truffle, Hardhat, Next Js, etc.)
 - I'm building **8Chiq**, 9gag clone using NFT as a backend in <a href="https://github.com/said017/8chiq"> this (8Chiq) </a> repo
 - My Solidity learning notes as i built **8Chiq** <a href="https://www.notion.so/Study-Journal-b0e4630040f74a759a437e5731512df0?v=99e4ac9e5ebd4301bd1784943bc37230&p=025a76ef4bb74b56987793355f3c7132"> in this Notion journal </a>.